Lakes in North Carolina

 I took this photo while spending a relaxing day trip on the lake in the fall

 Often overshadowed by the dramatic peaks of the Rockies or the serene waters of the Pacific Northwest, North Carolina quietly holds some of the most captivating lakes in the country.
 From tucked-away mountain gems to sprawling reservoirs perfect for adventure, there’s a watery escape here for every kind of traveler.
-I discovered these hidden spots on my road trips, and I think you’ll enjoy them too.
+I discovered these hidden spots on my three week road trip in North Carolina, and I think you’ll enjoy them too.

 Rent a boat or fish calm waters, great for a relaxing family weekend trip.